-REAPER's Routing Matrix is a one stop window where you can manage a project's entire routing needs.
-For example, you can add and delete sends and receives and manage their parameter controls.
+REAPER's Routing Matrix is a one stop window for managing a project's entire routing needs.: you can add and delete sends and receives and manage their parameter controls.

-Press Alt R to open the routing matrix.
-For the project file All Through The Night with Bus it should be similar to that shown here.
+Alt R opens the routing matrix.
+For the file All Through The Night with Bus it should be similar to that shown here.
 Observe the cell in the matrix where the Gtr Body row intersects with the FX Bus column.
-It contains two small blobs.
-By right clicking over this cell, you can cause the controls to be displayed which determine how the signal from the Gtr Body track is sent to the FX Bus (see above).
+It contains two small blobs.Right click over this cell to display controls which determine how the signal from the Gtr Body track is sent to the FX Bus (see above).